CropModelingPlatform/CropModellingArise/README.md

 Do not store sensitive or personally-identifiable data in Ephemeral.

 Data within $RDS/ephemeral/ is unquotaed but will be DELETED 30 DAYS AFTER CREATION.

+## 5 - Verification between Datamill windows and Cluster

+  To ensure the equivalence of the results between DataMill Windows and Cluster, a test dataset has been provided and is located in the `test` folder.
+Therefore, a directory named `CropModellingAriseTest` has been created in the cluster, which contains the code to perform the tests with this dataset.

+  ### Verification process

+   - Launch `datamill.pbs` in the cluster from the CropModellingAriseTest repository.
+Please, follow the instructions in `section 4`.
+(The repository is now CropModellingAriseTest instead of CropModellingArise)
+   - Create in your computer a folder `e.g: RESULT` where you copy the `MasterInput.db` in the `EXPS\exp_1`folder.
+   - Convert the `MasterInput.db` into access format.
+The result will be `MasterInput.mdb`.
+Please, change the format in `accdb`
+   - Please duplicate the MasterInput.accdb and named them MasterInput.accdb and `MasterInput_clust.accdb`.
+   - Empty the `SummaryOutput` table in MasterInput.accdb
+   - Empty Dweather, OutputSynt, Soil, ListPAnnexes, SimunitList, SummaryOutput tables in CelsiusV3nov17_dataArise.accdb
+   - Launch Datamill windows and run the three models.
+Please use the ModelDictionnay.accdb, CelsiusV3nov17_dataArise.accdb, maiplt.txt, stics_modulo.exe provided in `test folder` in this github repositoory.
+The version of dssat is 4.7 and use the cultivar file in `data\dssat\genotype`
+   - Rename masterInput as `MasterInput_win.accdb`
+   - At the end, call compare_clust_win method in scripts\functions.
+It takes as inputs the path of `MasterInput_clust.accdb` and `MasterInput_win.accdb`
+   - The result should be [as this](test/plot.pdf)